NITCbase/nitcbase.github.io/docs/Design/Block Access Layer.md

         // if prevBlockNum != -1
         {
-            // create a RecBuffer object for prevBlockNum(use constructor for existing block)
+            /* create a RecBuffer object for prevBlockNum(use constructor for existing block) */
-            // get the header of the block prevBlockNum
-            // update the rblock field of the header to the new block number(i.e. rec_id.block)
+            // get the header of the block prevBlockNum /* update the rblock field of the header to the new block number(i.e. rec_id.block) using use BlockBuffer::setHeader())
-            // (use BlockBuffer::setHeader() function)
         }
         // else
         {